1OTH3R/utdr-mod-loader/README.md

-# UTDR Mod Loader
+# UTDR Mod Manager

-**A simple yet effective mod loader for UNDERTALE and DELTARUNE mods, as well as fangames!**
+**A simple yet effective mod manager for UNDERTALE and DELTARUNE mods, as well as fangames!**
 Built for flexibility, style, and ease of use.

 ---